mlockwood/map-gloss/plan.md

 loaded: datasets, model

 ## Gold Standard
 What to do with words in IGT that are actually multiple grams?
+Essentially what to do with combined and incomplete?